-When any physical system is built, it is designed using parts with various specifications: most easily, a resistor may be 120 $\Omega$ .
+When any physical system is built, it is designed using parts with various specifications: most easily, a resistor may be 120Ω .
 However, the actual component seldom has that precision-there will always be variation.
 You can pay more money, but that will only reduce the variation.
-Thus, when simulating a system, it is necessary to take this variation into account.
+Thus, when simulating a system, it is useful and actually necessary to take this variation into account.

-To determine if a system is robust, it is not necessary to assume each component is at one extreme or the other: with n components, this would require $2^n$ simulations.
+To determine if a system is robust, it is not necessary to assume each component is at one extreme or the other: with n components, this would require 2^n simulations.
 Instead, it is often sufficient to assign random values to each component within their required specifications and simulate the system with these random values.
-This would be performed a number of times, but it is sufficient to validate that the system does satisfy the needs of the client.
+This could be performed a number of times, each time with different random values assigned to each component.
+The more often such simulations are run with successful outcomes, the greater the confidence we have in the robustness in the system.